adap/flower/baselines/doc/source/how-to-use-baselines.rst

   Identifying whether the baseline you want to run requires Poetry or not is easy: check if the `Environment Setup` section in the baseline readme mentions Poetry.
   Follow the instructions later in this section if you need to setup Poetry in your system.

 Let's begin by installing :code:`pyenv`.
 We'll be following the standard procedure.
-Please refer to the `pyenv docs <https://github.com/pyenv/pyenv#installation>`_ for alternative ways of installing it.
+Please refer to the `pyenv docs <https://github.com/pyenv/pyenv#installation>`_ for alternative ways of installing it, including for platforms other than Ubuntu.

 .. code-block:: bash